Clerical clothing: Anglicanism

 Until the Regency period, Anglican clergy regularly wore the cassock in public.
 After enjoying something of a revival in the mid-20th century, this custom is again less common.
 The traditional Anglican headwear with the cassock was the Canterbury cap, which is now seldom used.
 Many Anglo-Catholic clergy still wear the biretta.
 From the mid-18th century, bishops and archdeacons traditionally wore a shortened version of the cassock, called an apron (which hung just above the knee), along with breeches and gaiters.
 The gaiters, buttoned up the side, would cover the trouser leg to a point just below the knee.
 This form of everyday vesture, common up until the 1960s, is now almost extinct.
 (This was appropriate for them in the time when some of their travelling would be on horseback but continued into the middle of the 20th century.)

 Some Anglican clergy favour a double-breasted cassock (known as a Sarum cassock), often with an external button at chest level on which to hook an academic hood (which is worn as part of the choir habit).
 However, many clergy, especially most Anglo-Catholic clergy, choose the single breasted cassock.
 Like Roman Catholic clergy, some Anglican clergy wear the fascia (known within Anglicanism as a cincture) around the waist, while others prefer a belt.
 Where extra protection from the elements is needed a cloak may be worn over the cassock.

-Clergy of the Royal Peculiars, senior chaplains to the forces, members of the Chapels Royal and honorary chaplains to the Queen may wear a scarlet cassock and a special badge (Queen's cipher surmounted by St Edward's crown surrounded by oak and laurel leaves) on their scarf.
+Clergy of the Royal Peculiars, senior chaplains to the forces, members of the Chapels Royal and honorary chaplains to the King may wear a scarlet cassock and a special badge (the King's cipher surmounted by St Edward's crown surrounded by oak and laurel leaves) on their scarf.

 It has been mentioned above that the headcover normally worn with the cassock is the biretta (for Roman Catholics) or the Canterbury Cap (for Anglicans).
 In the 19th century, like most men of the time, clergy wore the tall silk (top) hat with their outdoor dress and this remained traditional for bishops and other senior clergy for many years.
 However many clergy preferred to wear the cappello romano, a distinctive broad brimmed round topped hat resembling a low crowned bowler and this remained popular until World War I, when it tended to be substituted by the dark or black Homburg style hat worn by many professional men until more recent times.